Policy No: 2057 Responsible Office: Academic Affairs Last Review Date: 04/03/2023 Next Required Review: 04/03/2028

 5.1 Advance Approval

 External consulting or professional activities must be approved in advance.
-The Request for Approval of External Professional Activities Form must fully disclose all activities that meet all three conditions in section 4.0 and be reviewed/approved by appropriate USA Management (first review by Department Chair, and final review/approval by the Dean) prior to accepting any such activity.
-It is the faculty member’s responsibility to assess whether the potential for a conflict of commitment exists; when in doubt a request for approval of external professional activities.
+External Professional Activities request forms must fully disclose all activities that meet all three conditions cited in the 2nd paragraph of section 4 above and be reviewed/approved by appropriate USA Management (first review by Department Chair, and final review/approval by the Dean) prior to accepting any such activity.
+It is the faculty member’s responsibility to assess whether the potential for a conflict of commitment exists; when in doubt an External Professional Activities request form should be submitted.

 When reviewing disclosures, it should be acknowledged that much faculty work is conducted outside of the traditional business day and often outside of the office (e.g., course preparation, writing and other forms of research/scholarship).
 It can be difficult, therefore, to monitor whether the time devoted to external activities conflicts with fulfillment of a faculty member's university commitments.
 Department Chairs should monitor whether a faculty member is meeting his or her expected performance standards when determining whether a conflict of commitment exists.